Munford Water Authority, Inc.

 C. Readings from two or more different meters at two or more customer units will not be combined for billing to one common bill payer.

-E. Bills are due when rendered, delinquent after the 20th of the month and a 15% penalty shall be automatically added to such bills if not paid by said 20th.
+F. Bills are due when rendered, delinquent after the 20th of the month and a 15% penalty shall be automatically added to such bills if not paid by said 20th.
+In the even the 20th falls on the weekend or a holiday, payment will be due by close of business on the day prior to said weekend or holiday.

 A. Upon discontinuance of service for nonpayment of bills, the Authority may proceed to collect the balance due in the usual way provided by law for collection of debts.

 B. Service disconnected for nonpayment of bills will be restored only after bills are paid in full.
 “In Full” includes current charges not yet delinquent.
 If the full amount due, including the reconnect fee, is not paid by the 5th of the month following the date service is disconnected, the account will be closed.
-To reopen a closed account will require paying all delinquent charges and a new $60.00 Service Availability Fee plus the $30 Reconnection Fee.
+To reopen a closed account will require paying all delinquent charges and a new $60.00 Service Availability Fee.

 C. The Authority reserves the right to discontinue its service without notice for the following additional reason: